untoldengine/UntoldEngine/docs/API/UsingRenderingExtensions.md

 setRendering(.extensions(.removeAll))
 ```

-Unregistering an extension removes the textures and compute pipelines owned by
+Unregistering an extension removes its shader libraries, textures, compute
-that extension.
-Render pipelines can be registered by extensions, but Phase 1
+pipelines, and argument layouts.
+Render pipelines can be registered by
-does not yet track render pipeline ownership for automatic removal.
+extensions, but Phase 1 does not yet track render pipeline ownership for
+automatic removal.

 ## Current Limits

 Phase 1 provides stable extension points for the current graph.
 It is not a
 fully dynamic render graph API yet.

-- Extensions can add staged passes, textures, render pipelines, and compute
+- Extensions can add staged passes, shader libraries, textures, argument
-  pipelines.
+  layouts, render pipelines, and compute pipelines.
+- Argument-buffer helpers currently target model-surface fragment shaders.
 - Extensions cannot yet declare typed read/write resource dependencies.
 - Extensions cannot reorder arbitrary built-in passes.
 - Extensions should not assume pass execution beyond the stable stage anchors.